 If there’s one thing we hope you get from this CyberGhost Review, it’s this – there are better tools to trust with your security and privacy.

-Ah, speed & performance – an area where any VPN can be simultaneously good and bad if review sites are to be trusted.
+Ah, speed and performance – an area where any VPN can be simultaneously good and bad if review sites are to be trusted.
 It’s no wonder, really, because it takes a rigorous process to get consistent speed testing results.
 There are too many variables to account for.
-As such, it is very important to try for yourself and get an idea of the speed in your location!
+As such, it’s very important to try for yourself and get an idea of the speed in your location!

 Either way, we ran some tests from Europe for our CyberGhost review.
 Our original speeds for download and upload settled around 280 Mbps.
 CyberGhost has this nice feature of showing each server’s load, so for the sake of this test we’ve always chosen the least loaded one, as the VPN would also give you the best possible result according to the selected location.